Commissioner of the NFL: JFK assassination

-On November 24, 1963, the NFL played its full schedule of seven games (untelevised due to uninterrupted coverage of the assassination, but well-attended), only two days after the assassination of President Kennedy, while the rival American Football League (AFL) postponed its four games out of respect for the fallen president.
+On November 24, 1963, only two days after the assassination of President John F. Kennedy, the NFL played its full schedule of seven games (untelevised due to uninterrupted coverage of the assassination, but well-attended), while the rival American Football League (AFL) postponed its four games out of respect for the fallen president.
 Rozelle soon came to regret his decision to have the NFL play, and frequently stated publicly that it had been his worst mistake.
 However, Rozelle and White House Press Secretary Pierre Salinger had been classmates at the University of San Francisco years before, and Rozelle had consulted with him.
 Salinger urged Rozelle to play the games.
 Rozelle felt that way, saying that "it has been traditional in sports for athletes to perform in times of great personal tragedy."
 He also said that football was Kennedy's game and the late president thrived on competition.
 Rozelle's "aptitude for conciliation" with the league's owners and his work in expanding the NFL, however, led to his receiving Sports Illustrated magazine's 1963 "Sportsman of the Year" award.
 The award was ironic, since it was the existence of the AFL that expanded the sport and forced the NFL to grant franchises to Dallas and Minnesota.